Sofia Goggia performs during the FIS Alpine Skiing World Cup in Beaver Creek, Colorado, USA on December 12, 2024.

 Ester Ledecká on her first super-G victory.

-Ester Ledecká on her first Super-G victory.
+Ester Ledecká on her first Super-G victory

-© Erich Spiess / ASP / Red Bull Content Pool
+© Erich Spiess/ASP/Red Bull Content Pool

-The super-G is one of the younger disciplines and a hybrid between downhill and giant slalom.
-The first World Cup race took place in 1982; the word is an abbreviation for "Super Giant Slalom."
+The Super-G is one of the newer World Cup disciplines straddles the gap between downhill and giant slalom.
+The first World Cup Super-G race took place in 1982 and the word is an abbreviation of Super Giant Slalom.

 Characteristics of the Super-G:

-• The racers only complete one run.
+• Racers only complete one run.

 04